Top 10 Restaurants for Free Dining at Disney World

 So there are three Epcot restaurants on this list, and none of them are Tutto Italia, objectively one of the top restaurants on our Best Values on the Disney Dining Plan list.
 What gives?
 Well, that list is objective, and this also takes subjective factors into consideration.

 Subjectively, we aren’t huge fans of Tutto Italia, and think maximizing value without consideration is pointless without taking quality into account.
-At Coral Reef, you get excellent value for your money, incredible ambiance, and a good meal.
-(That review is a bit older–we revisited Coral Reef last year and had another very good experience.)
+At Coral Reef, you get excellent value for your money and incredible ambiance.

 ‘Ohana (Dinner)